Extra! Extra! Read All About It! #

 Week Four: Submitting copy and publication.
 In the final week, students will submit a draft of their article and implement revisions based on instructor feedback.
-The final article will be eligible for publication, and students will learn how to pitch their story to local news organizations or online publications.
+The final article will be eligible for publication in the Brave Writer Gazette, and students will learn how to pitch their story to local news organizations or online publications.

 About the instructor: Samantha earned a bachelor of arts degree in journalism from Patrick Henry College in 2009, graduating magna cum laude with honors in her major.
 While in college she served as editor for her college newspaper and received the Baptist Press Excellence in Journalism award for First Place in Newspaper Feature Writing.
 Throughout her journalism career Samantha covered stories ranging from polygamy to Hurricane Katrina evacuee relief measures to the opening of a teen center for local youth.
 She has written for town newspapers, city magazines, online news sources, and blogs.
 She has even worked on the “other side” of journalism in media relations writing press releases for a think tank in Washington, DC.
 Before joining Brave Writer, Samantha wrote and edited her culture blog, Art of Cultivation.

 For more information about how the classes are run, please read about online classes.